don1138/don1138/README.md

 - 🌱 I’m currently learning how Python manipulates Blender

-- 👯 I’m looking to collaborate on improving the code of [**Blender QLE**][5], my lighting addon for Blender. *( It's seriously "Hello World"-level basic, and I could use some mentoring in using vars and arrays to optimize and slim it down. )*
+- 👯 I’m looking to collaborate on improving the code of [**Blender QLE**][5], my lighting addon for Blender. *(It functions well, but the coding is about as sophisticated as "Hello World".
+I could use some mentoring in using vars and arrays to optimize and slim it down.)*

 <br/><br/><hr>